Best Beaches on Naxos: Every Beach Worth Visiting (2026)

 HOW TO GET TO THE BEST BEACHES ON NAXOS

-There are two options for exploring the best of Naxos’ beaches, private vehicle (car, ATV or scooter), or public transport.
-Having utilised both forms during our two weeks on the island, both can be great options but it really depends on your budget and which beaches you want to visit.
+Two options: private vehicle or public transport.
+Having used both during our month on the island, the right choice depends entirely on which beaches you want to visit.

 PUBLIC TRANSPORT